openequella/openEQUELLA/README.md

 As of the time of writing the build was tested with yarn 1.3.2 and Node v6.11.4.

+**Install psc-package**

+Binary releases for linux/windows/mac can be found [here](https://github.com/purescript/psc-package/releases) The binary file must be put onto your PATH somewhere.

+Latest release tested was 0.3.3.

 **Download and install Java 8 JDK**

 <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>